jo-quin/battle_ship/README.md

 ## Usage

-To play the game visit ```telnet jo-quin.tech 2979```

-To exit the game at any time press Ctrl+] and press enter.
-When the prompt appears type `close`.
-This will close the connection with the server.
+Git clone the repo and run `ruby lib/battle_ship.rb`.
+This will start the game server.
+In another tab enter `nc localhost 2979`.
+This will connect to the local server.
+Have fun! 🚢